20 Tourist-Approved Hotspots to Check Out in Portland On Your Oregon Road Trip

 The museum’s main focus is its collection of Northwest and Pacific Coast Native American art.
 The extraordinary collection includes both paintings and artifacts like masks and canoe carvings.

-Admission tickets to the Portland Art Museum are $20 for adults.
+Admission tickets to the Portland Art Museum are $25 for adults.
 Children under 17 can visit for free.

 Visiting on a Saturday?
-Make a quick detour south to check out the Portland Farmers Market at PSU.
+I’d recommend taking a quick detour south to check out the Portland Farmers Market at PSU.
 Taking place every week at the Portland State University campus, the year-round market is a local favorite.
-The space offers something for everyone, with over 100 vendors peddling everything from fresh fruits, vegetables, and meat to plenty of ready-made food for brunch.

 If you’ve got extra time after browsing the artwork, head across the street to check out the Oregon Historical Society.
-Spread over several floors, the museum features a vast collection of interesting exhibits and displays that dive into the history of the city, region, and state.
+Spread over several floors, the museum features a vast collection of interesting exhibits and displays that dive deep into the history of the city, region, and state.

 Food Trucks in Downtown Portland

-Old Town Chinatown
+Experience the city’s frontier roots in Old Town Chinatown

 Old Town/Chinatown

 While exploring Old Town Chinatown, history buffs should save time for a tour of the Shanghai Tunnels.
-Dating back to the 1850s, the infamous series of tunnels creep below the streets of Old Town.
+Dating back to the 1850s, the infamous series of tunnels creeps below the streets of Old Town.

 Voodoo Doughnut